robertlarkins/preferred-development-practices/Git/GitTools.md

 ### Installing SourceTree

+Version 3.3.8 of SourceTree does not add a Start Menu icon, so this will need to be done manually.
+Go to `%localappdata%\SourceTree` and right click SourceTree.exe and click Pin to Start.

 ### Staging Hunks

 In SourceTree you can stages hunks, but if you click a line in the hunk, you can stage the individual line.